Kurento/kurento/source/Architecture.rst

 in charge of the signaling plane and contains the business logic and connectors of the particular multimedia application being deployed.
-It is based on Java EE and includes well known and mature technologies such as HTTP and SIP Servlets, Web Services, database connectors, messaging services, etc. Thanks to this, this plane provides access to the multimedia signaling protocols commonly used by end-clients such as SIP, RESTful and raw HTTP based formats, SOAP, RMI, CORBA or JMS.
+It is based on Java EE and includes well known and mature technologies such as `HTTP`:term: and `SIP`:term: Servlets, Web Services, database connectors, messaging services, etc. Thanks to this, this plane provides access to the multimedia signaling protocols commonly used by end-clients such as `SIP`:term:, RESTful and raw HTTP based formats, SOAP, RMI, CORBA or JMS.
 These signaling protocols are used by client applications to command the creation of media sessions and to negotiate their desired